Graphite-Tattle/Tattle/README.md

 * Edit inc/config.php with the correct settings (Examples db password)

+* Create a logs folder which is writable by your webserver user

 * Setup cronjob to to run processor.php.
 This file can be run either as a cli or through the web server. (cli maybe required depending on your plugins and their required permissions)

 * Register via the web interface.
 (The first user registered is the admin currently prior to us implementing any roles, and other permissions)